-Flu season is just around the corner–are you prepared?
+Flu season is just around the corner—are you prepared?
 If your answer is “no,” don’t worry.
-One Medical now has influenza vaccines available at all locations.
-Not sure whether you should get the flu shot?
+One Medical will soon have influenza vaccines available at all locations.* Not sure whether you should get the flu shot?
 Don’t fret.
-Here’s your 2013 cheat sheet to all things flu-related.
+Here’s your 2014 cheat sheet to all things flu-related.

 How to Get Your Flu Shot

-Beginning in September, we’ll be offering a special walk-in flu shot service Monday through Friday, on a rotating weekly schedule at select offices in DC, New York, San Francisco Bay Area, while supplies last.
-Please click on the calendars below to see when and where you can find this walk-in flu shot service–please note that our offices will be closed on Monday, September 2nd, for Labor Day.
+Beginning in September, we’ll be offering a special walk-in flu shot service Monday through Friday, on a rotating weekly schedule at select offices in Boston, Chicago, Washington DC, Los Angeles, New York, and the San Francisco Bay Area, while supplies last.
+Please click on the calendars below to see when and where you can find this walk-in flu shot service.

-Outside of the designated walk-in flu shot schedule shown below, you can also get a flu shot during regular lab hours in the San Francisco Bay Area, Boston, or Chicago (as listed by location) or by booking a brief visit with your provider in DC or New York.
+Outside of the designated walk-in flu shot schedule shown below, you can also get a flu shot during regular lab hours in Boston, Chicago, Washington DC, Los Angeles, or the San Francisco Bay Area (as listed by location and as soon as vaccines are available).
+If you’re in New York, you can book a brief visit with your provider to receive a vaccine.

 Paying for the Flu Shot

 The vaccine is covered by most insurance plans.
-Alternatively, if you don’t want to bill insurance, the vaccine costs $25 out of pocket.
+Alternatively, if you choose not to bill insurance, the vaccine costs $25 out of pocket.
+If you’re not yet a One Medical member, you can receive the vaccine in our office for an out-of-pocket cost of $25.
 Please check with your insurance provider if you have questions concerning your coverage.